sncis/newsdAuthBackend/README.md

 # newsdAuthentication

-> For convenience, I have left this repository private so that I can populate some credentials.
+> For convenience, I have created some test accounts and users credentials which can be used to test the app.
 > This was on purpose to make it simple and to give you the possibility to use the whole functionalities without creating own mail account, API Key etc.

 newsdAuthentication is a simple REST API for authenticating users and retrieving stored Articles from these users.
 It serves as Backend Service for the NewsdMe app.